 The program supervises a number of internships in museums, political campaigns, and local and state government.
+Required for majors.
 Prerequisite: Consent.

 HIST 480 ADVANCED TOPICS IN HISTORY

 A critical, in-depth analysis of selected historical periods and issues.
 Topics will vary.
 Course may be taken more than once for credit.
 Prerequisite: Completion of all core courses.